Blog As Podcast

 - Doing better with lesser is the key to building Unicorn Organizations.
 Most Unicorn companies are surprisingly not disruptive but value-add to the existing value chain.

 - Scale-up through technology and artificial intelligence.
 Be clear on what to make and buy.
 All Innovative ideas already exist in some form.
 Mostly they have to be reinvented.
 Scale-up happens when you acquire customers and retain them with speed.
-Plug in what exist don’t reinvent the wheel.
+Plugin what exists; don’t reinvent the wheel.